nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

 </html>
 ```

-If a valid bearer token is provided, request will succeed:
+If a valid bearer token is provided, the request will succeed:
 ```
 $ curl -H 'Accept: application/json' -H "token: ${TOKEN}" webapp.example.com
 Server address: 10.42.0.7:8080